BlueLB84/thinkful_tube/README.md

 Checkout this project on [GitHub Pages!](https://bluelb84.github.io/thinkful_tube/ "ThinkfulTube LBV (Flex)")

 ## Overview ##
 The purpose of this project was to gain experience working with an API.
+YouSearch YouTube is A11y friendly.
 This was also the first project in which I used Flexbox.

 ### Technology Stack ###